 - If you are also taking an antacid (eg, that contains magnesium, aluminum, calcium), take it at least 2 hours before or 4 hours after you take emtricitabine/rilpivirine/tenofovir.

 - If you are also taking an H2 blocker (eg, ranitidine, famotidine, cimetidine, nizatidine), take it at least 12 hours before or 4 hours after you take emtricitabine/rilpivirine/tenofovir.

 - Continue to take emtricitabine/rilpivirine/tenofovir even if you feel well.
 Do not miss any doses.

 - Do not suddenly stop taking emtricitabine/rilpivirine/tenofovir without checking with your doctor.
 This may cause the virus to become less sensitive to this or other medicines.
 Some conditions (eg, hepatitis B) could become worse if you suddenly stop taking emtricitabine/rilpivirine/tenofovir.

 - Taking emtricitabine/rilpivirine/tenofovir at the same time each day will help you remember to take it.

-- If you miss a dose of emtricitabine/rilpivirine/tenofovir and you remember within 12 hours of the time you usually take it, take it with a meal as soon as possible and then go back to your regular dosing schedule.
+- If you miss a dose of emtricitabine/rilpivirine/tenofovir and you remember within 12 hours of the time you usually take it, take it with food as soon as possible and then go back to your regular dosing schedule.
 If you miss your dose by more than 12 hours of the time you usually take it, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use emtricitabine/rilpivirine/tenofovir.